QuantEcon/lecture-python-intro/lectures/business_cycle.md

                     b_params, t_params)
 ```

-Note that Greece has another significant drop in GDP growth around 2010-2011 at the peak of the Greek debt crisis.
+Note that Greece had another significant drop in GDP growth around 2010-2011 at the peak of the Greek debt crisis.

-We find similar cyclical patterns across different countries, and major recessions mostly overlap among them.
+From series above, we find similar cyclical patterns across different countries, and major recessions mostly overlap among them.

-Countries such as Argentina have more volatile cycles compared to the economies above.
+However, countries such as Argentina have more volatile cycles compared to the economies above.

 ```{code-cell} ipython3
 fig, ax = plt.subplots()